Things to see & do

 This trail running route around Longshaw is 7km long and offers some of the best woodland and views in Derbyshire.

 As spring returns, Longshaw reawakens.
 Woodland birds find safe places to rear their young amongst the trees and woodland nestboxes.
-See what you can find on our half-term Wild Ways Tracker Trail.
+If you see a nestbox, wait quietly and watch to see if its being used.

 Track the ants